MaxLaumeister/bitlisten/README.md

 Current version hosted at [**BitListen.com**](http://bitlisten.com/).
 Project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)

 Realtime Bitcoin transaction visualizer written in HTML/Javascript.
-See and hear new transactions, trades and blocks as they propagate through the Bitcoin Network.
+See and hear new transactions and blocks as they propagate through the Bitcoin Network.

 ### Building ###